Skip to main content

 For example, you may add your provider name in camelCase in the controller's constructor.
 The service will automatically be resolved and injected into the class:

-import { AppService } from '#app/services/AppService'
+import { AppService } from '#src/services/AppService'

 import { Controller, type Context } from '@athenna/http'